hjyoon93/iMIA/BPMN2TypeDB/README.md

 ### Command line arguments

-				 --db, -d URL :	URL of TypeDB database to load.
-				 					If this parameter is specified, the program will read a TypeDB database from a URL and saves the loaded BPMN process to a BPMN2 file.
-				 					If not specified, then the program will run in BPMN to TypeQL file mode (i.e., it reads a BPMN and saves TypeQL script files).
+				 --help,  -h :	Prints this help.
+See application.properties for more configurable parameters.

 				 --input, -i :	The input BPMN file.
-				 					Will be ignored if "--db" is present.
+				 					Will be ignored if "--url" is present.
 				 					Default is "input.bpmn"

 				 --output, -o :	Output directory.
-				 					If running with "--db", then this program will output a BPMN file read from TypeDB.
+				 					If running with "--url", then this program will output a BPMN file read from TypeDB.
-				 					If not running with "--db", then this will be the folder to write TypeQL schema (schema.tql) and data (data.tql).
+				 					If not running with "--url", then this will be the folder to write TypeQL schema (schema.tql) and data (data.tql).
 				 					Default is "./output/"